Gladesville Ryde Magic FC

-Gladesville Ryde Magic Football Club is an Australian semi-professional football club based in North Ryde, New South Wales.
+Gladesville Ryde Magic Football Club is an Australian semi-professional football club based in Gladesville, North Ryde, New South Wales.
 The club currently has senior squads competing in the NSW League Two and youth squads competing in the NSW Youth League Three.
 The club also has a number of junior squads.

 Until 2018, the club's home ground was Magdala Park, situated in North Ryde on the leafy Lane Cove River.
 The 2018 season brought with it the inception of a new home ground, Fortress Magic, at the newly upgraded Christie Park.